Vagrantin/xen-orchestra/README.md

 The official XCP-ng ISO ships a web application called **XO Lite** — a lightweight Xen Orchestra UI served directly from the host at `/opt/xensource/www/`.
-XO Lite includes a "Deploy XOA" page that downloads and provisions a full Xen Orchestra virtual appliance (XVA).
+XO Lite includes a "Deploy XOA" page that downloads and provisions a full Xen Orchestra (XVA).

 This build makes two targeted changes to XO Lite and leaves everything else in the ISO untouched.